CRREL/GRiD-API/README.md

 I'll work on making sure the stuff below is ported into api.md or objects.md as appropriate.

-2. AOI Details
-  * Description: Returns JSON formatted details for a given AOI based on a provided pk.
-  * Example: /api/export/100/
-  * Options:
-    - datatype: Used to filter the collects returned on the given type.
-Accepts 'pointcloud' or 'raster'.
-String.
-If not given collects with all types will be returned.
-   * Example: /api/export/100/?datatype=pointcloud
 7. Pointcloud Export
   * Description: Allows for initiation of pointcloud exports via an url call with a provided AOI pk and the pks of the collects to be included.
 Multiple collect pks can be used, if separated by a '+' or ','.
 Additional options may also be included.
 Options not passed will use default values for exporting.
   * Example: /api/export/aoi/101/generate/pointcloud/?collects=100+102